ruuda/noblit/doc/htree.md

 Indexes in Noblit are sorted sets of datoms.
 Each dataom is 32 bytes.
 (For large values, the datom contains a reference to a value on the heap.)
 The indexes store the datoms themselves: they are sorted sets, not key-values maps.
+In other words, indexes are *covering indexes*.

 Trees in Noblit are based on B-trees, which means that datoms in the interior nodes are *not* repeated in the leaf nodes.
 (Unlike a B+ tree, which would store